-Race for Life is a 5 km/10 km charity fundraising event in aid of Cancer Research UK which takes place in locations across the UK, including two locally; one in Bournemouth and one in Poole.
+Race for Life is a series of charity fundraising running/walking events in aid of Cancer Research UK.
+Events takes place annually in locations across the UK.
+There are two locally; one in Bournemouth and one in Poole.

-The Race starts on Pier Approach in the centre of Bournemouth with an out-and-back route along the prom.
+The Bournemouth Race for Life starts on Pier Approach in the centre of Bournemouth with an out-and-back route along the prom.
+There are 5 km and 10 km options.

 Parking

-Bath Road South car park is the nearest car park.
-Parking costs £3.30 for an hour in summer.
+There are several car parks nearby.
+Bath Road South is the nearest.
+Parking costs £3.60 for an hour in summer.
 More details can be found here.
-Note that this is right next to the beach.
-If the weather is nice, the car parks will be busy.
+Note that the start is right next to the beach.
+If the weather is nice, car parks in this area will be busy.

 Date